Cost for all students at Central Wyoming College remained the same in 2022-23 school year

 Dr. Brad Tyndall President

-Central Wyoming College offers some of Wyoming’s lowest tuition and fees for in-state students in 2024
+Central Wyoming College ranks among Wyoming’s highest public institution tuition and fees for in-state students in 2024

-In 2024, in-state students at Central Wyoming College in Riverton faced college costs of $4,800, according to the latest disclosure from the National Center for Education Statistics.
+In 2024, in-state college costs at Central Wyoming College in Riverton amounted to $4,800, according to the latest disclosure from the National Center for Education Statistics.

 Trending